-Community Coalition Board Chair: LaShawn Hoffman primarily sets policy, oversees operations, identifies research priorities and sets the strategic direction for achieving the center’s long-term objectives.
-Hoffman represents the CCB on The National CDC PRC Network Community Committee.
+Community Coalition Board Chair: LaShawn Hoffman leads the CCB, who primarily sets policy, oversees operations, identifies research priorities and sets the strategic direction for achieving the Center’s long-term objectives.
+Mr. Hoffman represents the CCB on The National CDC PRC Network Community Committee.